City-of-Helsinki/kukkuu/README.md

 Protecting sensitive data while enabling effective browser testing requires a secure authorization process.
 To avoid the limitations of mocking responses, Kukkuu utilizes symmetrically signed JWTs (JSON Web Tokens) specifically for browser testing.

-> The symmetrically signed JWT means that both ends, the client and the API both needs to share a shared secret between each other, that can be used to sign the JWT.
-Also, the API needs to be configured so that it allows JWT issued by the client (and not the actual authorization service).
+> The symmetrically signed JWT means that both ends, the client and the API both
+> need to share a shared secret between each other, that can be used to sign the JWT.
+> Also, the API needs to be configured so that it allows JWT issued by the client
+> (and not the actual authorization service).

 **How it works:**